yuzhy8701/rules_rust/examples/bzlmod/cross_compile/README.md

 For cross compilation, you have to specify a custom platform to let Bazel know that you are compiling for a different platform than the default host platform.

-The example code is setup to cross compile from the following hosts to the the following targets:
+The example code is setup to cross compile from the following hosts to the the following targets using Rust and the LLVM toolchain:

 * {linux, x86_64} -> {linux, aarch64}
+* {linux, aarch64} -> {linux, x86_64}
 * {darwin, x86_64} -> {linux, x86_64}
 * {darwin, x86_64} -> {linux, aarch64}
 * {darwin, aarch64 (Apple Silicon)} -> {linux, x86_64}
 * {darwin, aarch64 (Apple Silicon)} -> {linux, aarch64}

+Cross compilation from Linux to Apple may work, but has not been tested.

 You cross-compile by calling the target.